AlgoAlchemist/Onchain-Grant-Agreements/README.md

 **Legal Terms for Grants**
 To demonstrate our example, we provide a simple example agreement for developing an open-source product in exchange for tokens  - the specific functionalities of such a product are excluded and left up to individual grant creators.
 We also include the dispute resolution clause, as found on the Solana Foundation website :  - as an example, this can be modified/replaced according to the needs of the grant provider.

-Below we provide a breakdown of some key provisions in the agreement, with tips on how they may be modified depending on the use-case for that particular grant:

 "_2.
 Statements of Work._ " - This must be included with the contract, and should define the scope of work and the terms of the payments as specifically as possible.
 In particular, the timeline for the work, and the timeline for review and disbursement of tokens, should be clearly specified.
 In case of unexpected circumstances, these timelines may be adjusted in the future with mutual consent.